 Stein was arrested in 2012 when she resupplied activists who occupied trees in the path of the southern leg of the Keystone XL pipeline in Winnsboro, Texas.
 Stein remains “vehemently” opposed to the pipeline, which would double the amount of tar sands from Alberta, Canada, that is already being brought to refineries in Houston and Port Arthur, Texas, via the original Keystone 1 pipeline system.

 Stein is also opposed to lifting the federal ban on crude oil exports.
-The US House of Representatives passed a bill to lift the ban in early October, which Stein called a bad move for both the economy and the environment, linking the push to lift the export ban to the expansion of liquefied natural gas (LNG) terminals in the United States.
+The U.S. House of Representatives passed a bill to lift the ban in early October, which Stein called a bad move for both the economy and the environment, linking the push to lift the export ban to the expansion of liquefied natural gas (LNG) terminals in the United States.

-“Up and down the East Coast you have the fights against the newly constructed LNG terminals where they hope to export this gas,” Stein said.
+“Up and down the East Coast, you have the fights against the newly constructed LNG terminals where they hope to export this gas,” Stein said.
 “It’s not to relieve our energy shortage; it’s for export where [the industry] can charge big prices for it.”

 The main planks of Stein’s presidential platform include a “Green New Deal,” which she hopes would create millions of jobs by transitioning the country to 100 percent renewable energy by 2030.
 The Green New Deal also involves investing heavily in public transit and sustainable agriculture.
 She promises to also initiate a global treaty to reverse climate change and end extreme forms of extraction, like fracking.

-Fracking Sacrifice Zones Come With Free Cruises in Texas
+Sacrifice Zones and Free Cruises

-Spring Hill Estates residents told Truthout they hadn’t received any notice by mail from Vantage Energy that the company would begin fracking the three wells on October 2.
+Spring Hill residents told Truthout they hadn’t received any notice by mail from Vantage that the company would begin fracking the three wells on October 2.
 Furthermore, residents have encountered confusion due to a misprinted sign provided by Vantage Energy that displayed the wrong public notice telephone number.
 The 1-800 number listed connects to an automated telemarketing service that promises free cruises in exchange for responses to a survey.

-exploded in Denton and elsewhere before — and about the fact that a child under her custody recently experienced her first nosebleed.Achuff explained her worries about the proximity of a produced water storage tank behind her house because such tanks have
+Achuff explained her worries about the proximity of a produced water storage tank behind her house because such tanks have exploded in Denton and elsewhere before — and about the fact that a child under her custody recently experienced her first nosebleed.

-Achuff’s concerns about how Vantage operates aren’t unfounded: After lightning struck near another Vantage Energy gas well in the middle of a residential neighborhood in Denton in May, the well burned for several hours before a subcontractor was able to shut off the flow of gas.
-Pennsylvania’s Department of Environmental Protection imposed a nearly $1 million fine on Vantage Energy in 2014 — one of the largest fines meted out to an oil and gas company — over several regulation violations.
+Achuff’s concerns about how Vantage operates aren’t unfounded: After lightning struck near another Vantage gas well in the middle of a residential neighborhood in Denton in May, the well burned for several hours before a subcontractor was able to shut off the flow of gas.
+Pennsylvania’s Department of Environmental Protection imposed a nearly $1 million fine on Vantage in 2014 — one of the largest fines meted out to an oil and gas company — over several regulation violations.

-Achuff also believes her grandson’s premature birth is linked to the fact that her daughter-in-law lived with her, in close proximity to the gas wells, throughout her pregnancy.
+Achuff also believes her grandson’s premature birth is linked to the fact that her daughter-in-law lived with her in close proximity to the gas wells throughout her pregnancy.
 She cites a recent study out of Johns Hopkins University, which links exposure to fracking wells with premature births.

-Children who live in the Spring Hill Estates neighborhood also attend several schools that are all located in close proximity to a gas well preparing for impending fracking.
+Children who live in the Spring Hill neighborhood also attend several schools that are all located in close proximity to a gas well preparing for impending fracking.
 Krum High School, the Blanche Dodd Intermediate School and a local day care at Krum’s First United Methodist Church all sit only about 250 feet away from the well.
 Krum Middle School is located on the other side of the high school, only slightly farther, at about 500 feet away from the well.

-These children live with fracking at home, and will go to school with fracking during the day — and Achuff’s daughter is one of them.
+These children live with fracking at home, and go to school with fracking during the day — and Achuff’s daughter is one of them.

 “My three grandchildren attend that day care.
-So they’re out there on that playground playing, where there’s about to be fracking,” Achuff told Truthout.
-“My daughter is going to be on that [Krum High School] football field practicing color guard while they’re fracking and injecting those chemicals.”
+So they’re out there on that playground playing where there’s about to be fracking,” Achuff told Truthout.
+“My daughter is going to be on that [Krum High School] football field practicing color guard while they’re fracking and injecting those chemicals.

-Because many of the gas wells located across from the Spring Hill Estates neighborhood and the well located adjacent to the local schools are considered technically outside the city limits of Krum, they fall into the extra-jurisdictional purview of Denton County.
-But residents have been unable to find a county-specific public notice phone number they can call in case of emergency, or for other information regarding the wells.
+Because many of the gas wells located across from the Spring Hill neighborhood and the well located adjacent to the local schools are considered technically outside the city limits of Krum, they fall into the extra-jurisdictional purview of Denton County.
+But residents have been unable to find a county-specific public notice phone number they can call in case of emergency or for other information regarding the wells.

 “How desperate can they be to stick a rig next to a school like that? … Those children have to bathe in that field house — the football players, the volleyball players,” Achuff said.
 “It scares me to live here.”